COMMANDING OFFICER, NORTH CAROLINA PIEDMONT CONSORTIUM

 Lieutenant Steven Kiessling, Submarine Officer, steven.kiessling@duke.edu

 LT Kiessling is the Operations officer as well as the Junior/Senior Advisor for the North Carolina Piedmont Consortium at Duke.
-He is responsible for professional development, battalion operations, and instruction the 200 and 300 curriculum.
+He is responsible for professional development, battalion operations, and instruction the 200 and 300 curriculums.

 LT Kiessling enlisted in 2013 as a Nuclear Machinist Mate.
 Making the rank of Petty Officer Second Class, he was selected for the Seaman to Admiral 21 program.
-Receiving his commission at North Carolina State University, LT Kiessling obtained a Bachelors in Science in Mechanical Engineering.
+Receiving his commission at North Carolina State University, LT Kiessling obtained a bachelor's in science in Mechanical Engineering.
 A Submarine officer, he was attached to the USS Tennessee (SSBN 734) where he served as the Chemistry and Radiological Controls Officer and the Tactical Systems Officer.
 LT Kiessling is currently pursuing his MBA from the University of North Carolina.

 MARINE OFFICER INSTRUCTOR